programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 ## Lesson Objectives

-The ability to transcribe handwriting is a practical and labour saving tool for historians.
-This is a tutorial to write a program to transcribe handwritten documents using a commercially available service.
+The ability to transcribe handwriting is a practical, labour-saving tool for historians.
+This tutorial will explain how to write a program to transcribe handwritten documents using Microsoft's Azure Cognitive Services, a commercially available service.
 This tutorial will show you how to do this using the Python language.

 ## Introduction

-Handwritten documents are a mainstay of research for many historians and are also appealing artifacts.
-Sources such as diaries, letters, logbooks and reports connect a historian to the writer not only through the writer's words, but also an individual's writing style.
-Despite the appeal of connection, research involving large amounts of these documents represents a significant challenge.
-Transcription of documents into digital form makes them more searchable, but hand transcription is very time consuming.
-While historians have been able to digitize physical typewritten documents using [optical character recognition](https://en.wikipedia.org/wiki/Optical_character_recognition) (OCR), handwriting, with its individual styles, has resisted recognition by computers.
+Handwritten documents are appealing artifacts and a mainstay of research for many historians.
+Sources such as diaries, letters, logbooks and reports connect historians to the writer not only through the writer's words, but also through their individual writing style.
+However, research involving large amounts of these documents represents a significant challenge: transcription of documents into digital form makes them more searchable, but hand transcription is very time consuming.
+While historians have been able to digitize physical typewritten documents using [optical character recognition](https://en.wikipedia.org/wiki/Optical_character_recognition) (OCR), handwriting, with its individual styles, has until recently resisted recognition by computers.

 Digitally transcribing symbols, whether typed, printed or written, is a form of pattern matching.
-OCR for typed characters relies on codified rules to recognize the patterns that make up a letter.
-Previous Programming Historian tutorials that have demonstrated typed text recognition include: Andrew Akhlaghi's ["OCR and Machine Translation"](https://programminghistorian.org/en/lessons/OCR-and-Machine-Translation), Moritz Mähr's ["Working with batches of PDF files"](https://programminghistorian.org/en/lessons/working-with-batches-of-pdf-files), Laura Turner O'Hara's ["Cleaning OCR’d text with Regular Expressions"](https://programminghistorian.org/en/lessons/cleaning-ocrd-text-with-regular-expressions) and Jon Crump's ["Generating an Ordered Data Set from an OCR Text File"](https://programminghistorian.org/en/lessons/generating-an-ordered-data-set-from-an-OCR-text-file).
-Recent advances in artificial intelligence offer the ability for historians to automatically transcribe handwritten documents within limits of writing systems used, language and legibility.
-With the advent of computer algorithms referred to as [deep Learning](https://en.wikipedia.org/wiki/Deep_learning), computers have achieved a level of generalized pattern recognition that allows them to recognize handwritten characters, even from different writers with their own styles.
+OCR for typed characters recognizes the patterns that make up a letter through a set of codified rules.
+Previous _Programming Historian_ tutorials which have demonstrated typed text recognition include: Andrew Akhlaghi's ["OCR and Machine Translation"](https://programminghistorian.org/en/lessons/OCR-and-Machine-Translation), Moritz Mähr's ["Working with batches of PDF files"](https://programminghistorian.org/en/lessons/working-with-batches-of-pdf-files), Laura Turner O'Hara's ["Cleaning OCR’d text with Regular Expressions"](https://programminghistorian.org/en/lessons/cleaning-ocrd-text-with-regular-expressions) and Jon Crump's ["Generating an Ordered Data Set from an OCR Text File"](https://programminghistorian.org/en/lessons/generating-an-ordered-data-set-from-an-OCR-text-file).
+Recent advances in artificial intelligence now allow historians to automatically transcribe handwritten documents, within the limits of the writing systems used, the language and the legibility of the handwriting.
+Indeed, with the advent of computer algorithms referred to as [deep Learning](https://en.wikipedia.org/wiki/Deep_learning), computers have achieved a level of generalized pattern recognition that allows them to recognize handwritten characters, even across various writers' handwriting styles.
 A related tutorial is Isabelle Gribomont's ["OCR with Google Vision API and Tesseract"](https://programminghistorian.org/en/lessons/ocr-with-google-vision-and-tesseract).

-The ability of a computer using deep learning to recognize handwriting is gained through a training process, where a computer is fed a large number of images of written letters, such as the letter A, as well as data to tell the computer which letter is contained in each image.
-Through training, the computer recognizes visual patterns of a written A that are generally similar among other examples of written A's and differentiates and A from other letters, such as an O. This training process requires a lot of data that must be carefully classified as well as a substantial amount of computer processing to run the training.
+In order to gain the ability to recognize handwriting using deep learning, the computer goes through a special training process.
+It is fed a large number of images of written letters – for example, the letter A – along with data telling the computer which letter is contained in each image.
+Throughout this training, the computer learns to recognize various similar visual patterns of a written A and differentiates them from other letters.
+This training process requires carefully classifying a lot of data and demands a substantial amount of computer processing.
 This is a specialized and labour intensive process.
-It is also important to note, a deep learning based recognition model reflects the data it was trained on and biases from how training data was selected.
+It is also important to note that a recognition model based on deep learning reflects the biases both from the data it was trained on and from the ways in which this data was selected.

-While training a customized handwriting recognition model is possible, and for some situations may be required, it is also difficult.
-Fortunately, ready trained handwriting recognition services are available commercially.
+While training a customized handwriting recognition model is possible and sometimes required, it remains very difficult.
+Fortunately, ready-trained handwriting recognition services are available commercially.
 [Microsoft](https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/overview-ocr), [Google Cloud Platform](https://cloud.google.com/vision/docs/handwriting) and [Amazon Web Services](https://aws.amazon.com/textract/) are companies that offer handwriting recognition services over the web.
-These services equip the historian who would like a faster means to transcribe handwritten documents, as long as these documents are legible and in a writing system that is recognizable to the service.
-As mentioned above, a deep learning based handwriting recognition service is only as good as the data it was trained on.
-Thus, it is important to know whether the service will work for the documents a historian is using.
-Unfortunately, details on how these models are trained are not readily available.
+These services equip the historian who would like a faster means to transcribe handwritten documents, as long as these documents are legible and in a writing system that is recognizable by the service.
+As mentioned above, a handwriting recognition service based on deep learning is determined by the data it was trained on, which may affect whether the service will work for the documents a historian is using.
+Unfortunately, details about the data how these models are trained are not readily available.
 Given this, I can offer only a reasonable assumption on the best use of these services.

-These commercially based services perform more reliably with legible handwriting that is standardized in presentation, such as being on straight lines.
-The services all recognize the Roman alphabet, but other forms of writing such as Arabic are supported as well, depending on which service is used.
-The languages these services support are listed on these pages: [Microsoft](https://learn.microsoft.com/en-us/azure/ai-services/computer-vision/language-support#optical-character-recognition-ocr), [Google Cloud Platform](https://cloud.google.com/vision/docs/languages) and [Amazon Web Services](https://aws.amazon.com/textract/faqs/).

-For a historian, an appropriate use of this technology would be transcribe legible handwritten documents.
-This automated transcription method faces some of the same limitations of manual transcription, however.
-Like a human, automated transcription will struggle to recognize handwriting that is only lightly visible, such as pencil, or otherwise poorly contrasted.
-As noted above, not all languages and writing systems are supported at this time, unfortunately.
-Despite these limitations, handwriting recognition is now a useful and practical tool for historians who need to transcribe documents.
+These commercially based services perform more reliably with legible handwriting in a standardized presentation, such as written on straight lines.
+The services all recognize the roman alphabet, but other forms of writing like the Arabic alphabet are also supported by certain services.
+You can check which languages each service supports on the following pages: [Microsoft](https://learn.microsoft.com/en-us/azure/ai-services/computer-vision/language-support#optical-character-recognition-ocr), [Google Cloud Platform](https://cloud.google.com/vision/docs/languages) and [Amazon Web Services](https://aws.amazon.com/textract/faqs/).
+Automated transcription will also struggle to recognize handwriting that is only lightly visible, such as pencil, or otherwise poorly contrasted.
+Despite these limitations, however, handwriting recognition is now a useful and practical tool for historians who need to transcribe documents.

-For this lesson we will use Microsoft's Azure Cognitive Services to transcribe handwriting.
-Azure Cognitive Services is accessed over the web and is not a desktop application on your computer.
+For this lesson, we will use Microsoft's Azure Cognitive Services to transcribe handwriting.
+Azure Cognitive Services is accessed only over the web – it is not a desktop application on your computer.
 Your computer connects to it and sends it images to process for handwriting recognition.
 Azure Cognitive Services replies with the text it detects in an image.
-Azure Cognitive Services performs reliably with handwritten documents and based on personal usage it performs as well as Google or Amazon Web Services on documents written in English and French.
+Azure Cognitive Services performs reliably with handwritten documents and, based on personal usage, it performs as well as Google or Amazon Web Services on documents written in English and French.

-Microsoft's Azure Cognitive Services can be harnessed to transcribe both typed text and handwriting as well as a combination of both.
-It can transcribe documents such as diaries, letters, forms, logbooks and research notes.
-I have used it to transcribe maps and diagrams as well.
+Microsoft's Azure Cognitive Services can be harnessed to transcribe typed text, handwriting, or a combination of both.
+It can transcribe diaries, letters, forms, logbooks and research notes.
+I have also used it to transcribe maps and diagrams.
 The potential uses for Digital History are numerous!
-Transcription with Azure Cognitive Services is well documented, but does require programming, hence this tutorial.
+Transcription with Azure Cognitive Services is well documented, but does require some programming, hence this tutorial.

 ## Prerequisites

-+ Knowledge of Python is not required since all of the code is provided in the tutorial.
++ Knowledge of Python is not required, since all of the code is provided in the tutorial.
 That said, basic Python knowledge would be useful for users who wish to understand the code or to tweak it for their purposes.
-+ [Google Colab](https://colab.research.google.com/), a web-based virtual Python programming platform, was used to write this lesson.
-If you choose to use Google Colab to program Python (recommended), a Google account is required.
-If you choose to run the code in this tutorial locally on your own machine, Python 3.x and pip need to be installed.
++ This lesson was written with [Google Colab](https://colab.research.google.com/), a web-based virtual Python programming platform.
+If you choose to use Google Colab to program Python (which I recommended), you will need a Google account.
+If you choose to run the code in this tutorial locally on your own machine, you will need to install Python 3.x and pip.
 + An internet connection.
 + A credit card or debit card.
 (Though there is a free tier of service for Microsoft, you are required to put a credit or debit card on file.
 The card is not charged if the number of files processed is below 5,000 each month.)
 + A telephone number.
 (This is to verify your identity.)

 ## Procedure

-We'll transcribe handwriting in an image by following these steps:
+We will transcribe the handwriting found in an image by following these steps:
 1. Register for a personal Microsoft account.
 2. Create a "Computer Vision" Resource in Azure to perform transcription.
 3. Create and store a secret Key and Endpoint to access Computer Vision.
 4. Create a notebook.
 5. Install Azure Computer Vision in your Python environment.
-6. Transcribe handwriting.
+6. Transcribe the handwriting.
+There a various options possible:
     1. Image requirements.
     2. Transcribe handwriting in an image found online.
     3. Transcribe handwriting in an image stored in your Python environment.